By Ben Welham

 Here’s our list of the best self-charging hybrid SUVs to choose from.

-What are the best self-charging hybrid SUVs on sale in the UK?
+What is the best self-charging hybrid SUV?

 Hyundai Tucson